meerestier/LEDAPS/readme.md

 ##### Enable Hyper-V

 Hyper-V is the vitualisation environment for Windows 10.
-There is good documentation on how to enable this on your machine.
+There is good documentation on the Internet on how to enable this on your machine.

 ##### Install Docker for Windows